KHUZEMAH/SRP-MFaisal/wp-content/plugins/event-tickets-plus/readme.txt

 = [5.6.2] 2022-10-31 =

 * Fix - Properly save the check-in details for attendees on check-in.
 [ETP-819]
-* Tweak - Display dependeny missing warning notice for QR code setup.
+* Tweak - Display dependency missing warning notice for QR code setup.
 [ETP-759]
 * Enhancement - Add option to check-in QR codes only for events that are happening now.
 [ETP-820]
 * Enhancement - Introduced new Integrations tab for Tickets Settings.
 [ETP-806]
 * Enhancement - Introduced new QR code banner for Event Tickets Plus App connection.
 [ETP-822]